-There's always room for experimentation when it comes to music.
-The artists below have attempted to crossover into new musical terrain by bridging different sounds and styles into their recordings.
-Some of the offerings have worked, while others have failed to meet the mark.
-Here are the seven weirdest electronic dance music collaborations we could find.
+There's always room for experimentation when it comes to music and these artists have attempted to crossover into new musical terrain, bridging different sounds and styles into their recordings.
+Some of the offerings have worked while others have failed to meet the mark; here are the seven weirdest electronic dance music collaborations.

 Avicii vs. ABBA – "We Write the Story"